szarnyasg/duckdb-web/_posts/2022-10-12-modern-data-stack-in-a-box.md

 Once the dbt models are built, the data visualization can begin.
 An admin user must be created in superset in order to log in.
 The instructions for connecting the database can be found in the GitHub project, as well as a note on how to connect it in 'read only mode'.

 There are 2 models designed for analysis, although any number of them can be used. 'season_summary' contains various summary statistics for the season, and 'reg_season_sim' contains all simulated game results.
-This second data set produces an interesting histogram chart.
+This second dataset produces an interesting histogram chart.
 In order to build data visualizations in superset, the dataset must be defined first, the chart built, and lastly, the chart assigned to a dashboard.

 Below is an example Superset dashboard containing several charts based on this data.
 Superset is able to clearly summarize the data as well as display the level of variability within the monte carlo simulation.
 The duckdb_engine queries can be refreshed quickly when new simulations are run.